ciubotarum/coding-challanges/src/theory.md

 #### Decorator Pattern
 * allows behaviour to be added to individual objects, without affecting the behaviour of other objects
+* this pattern creates a decorator class which wraps the original class and provides additional functionality while keeping the class methods signature intact

 ### Behavioral Patterns